zetaum/phyton-challenge/README.md

 The "analysis" folders contains the text file showing the results from each analysis.

 PyBank - challenge
-This challenge, contains the financial records of my company.
+This challenge contains the financial records of my company.
 The dataset is composed of two columns: Date and Profit/Losses.

 A Python script was created to analyze the records to calculate each of the following: